daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 # Key Takeaways

 During my time at BlueStamp, I expanded on my existing knowledge of the Arduino and circuit design.
-I had worked with sensors and components that I wasn't familar with.
+I had worked with sensors and components that I wasn't familiar with.
 On top of that, I had to code in order for everything to work.
 Learning to code is something that I always despised and I certainly did not want to learn how to code just for this project.
-I ended up using Claude to write out the base code (since I am not familar with the format of coding) before making changes myself.
-Everytime a problem arose, my first instinct is to isolate certain variables and narrow down the issue (this method has served me well in this project).
+I ended up using Claude to write out the base code (since I am not familiar with the format of coding) before making changes myself.
+Every time a problem arose, my first instinct is to isolate certain variables and narrow down the issue (this method has served me well in this project).
 As for other skills I gained, I also learned to create schematics in Tinkercad and Fritzing (plus figuring out how to download Fritzing from Github).
 For the future, I hope to expand my knowledge of circuit components and familiarize myself with the art of problem solving.

 # Fourth Milestone